-You can have the PXE monitor the accessibility of any IT equipment, such as DB servers, remote authentication servers or any power distribution unit (PDU).
-The PXE supports monitoring a maximum of 8 devices.
+PXE can monitor the accessibility of any type of IT equipment, such as database servers, remote authentication servers, power distribution units (PDUs), and so on.

+PXE supports monitoring a maximum of 8 devices.

 The default ping settings may not be suitable for monitoring devices that require high connection reliability so it is strongly recommended that you should adjust the ping settings to meet your own needs.